-Can you keep personal treasures without allowing clutter to take over your home?
-We explain more about how you can collect memories, not things
+Can you keep personal treasures without allowing clutter to take over your space?
+We delve into the power of collecting memories and moments, not things

-We all have little mementoes that remind us of our lives and shared experiences.
-Perhaps you collect little trinkets from past holidays, or keep a box full of tickets from shows you have been to with loved ones, to little gifts brought back to show that we were in a friend’s thoughts while they were travelling.
+We all have little mementoes that remind us of important moments or people in our lives – it could be trinkets from holidays, a box of tickets from events with loved ones, or gifts from friends to show you were in their thoughts while they were travelling.
 From fridge magnets to an array of cuddly toys and souvenirs, it can be easy to get caught up in keeping items from our past to act as physical reminders of some of our happiest memories.

-But why do we become attached to so many little things that others may consider ‘junk’, is that attachment always a bad thing, and what can we do if we’re worried our collecting of things is getting out of hand?
-We explain more about how you can collect memories, not things.
+But why do we become attached to things that others may consider ‘junk’, is that attachment always a bad thing, and what can we do if we’re worried our collecting is getting out of hand?
+Collecting memories, not things, could be the answer…